Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Experiments and Results

 \subsubsection{Effectiveness of the designed modules}

 We conduct ablation experiments to study the impact of each designed module.
 Table~\ref{Ablation} reports the average cross-manipulation (c23) detection AUC and ACC scores across four experimental trials.
 The designed LoRA and Adapter modules significantly enhance the model's generalizability.
 The combination of LoRA and Adapter enables the model to simultaneously explore global and local anomalies within input forgery face images, enhancing the final detection performance.
-The forgery-style mixture module further boosts the AUC and ACC scores by augmenting the forgery source domains during training.
+The forgery-style-mixture module further boosts the AUC and ACC scores by augmenting the forgery source domains during training.
 The Single-Center Loss (SCL) encourages the real features to cluster more tightly while pushing features from fake images away from the real center.
 This design leads to a clearer decision boundary between real and fake faces, further enhancing the generalizability of the detection.
 Overall, the experimental results presented in Table~\ref{Ablation} underscore the effectiveness of the designed components.

-The proposed method showcases its adaptability by being flexibly adapted to other ViT backbones, a practical feature for researchers, engineers, and practitioners in the field of computer vision and image processing.
-Herein, we assess the face forgery detection performance of our OSDFD on various ViT backbones, including ViT-Tiny (ViT-T), ViT-Small (ViT-S), and ViT-Large (ViT-L).
-The cross-manipulation (c23) AUC results are presented in Table~\ref{Backbone}.
-It can be readily observed that the average cross-manipulation performance improves with increasing model capacity.
-Nevertheless, larger ViT models tend to require significantly more computing resources and inference time, thereby impeding their real-world deployment.
+The proposed method showcases its adaptability by being flexibly adapted to other transformer-based backbones.
+OSDFD comprises forgery-aware, parameter-efficient fine-tuning modules and a forgery-style-mixture module, both designed as plug-and-play components that improve the generalization capability of transformer backbones.
+As shown in Table~\ref{Backbone}, we apply our method OSDFD to various models, including ViT \cite{dosovitskiy2020image} and Swin \cite{liu2021swin}.
+The results demonstrate that OSDFD enhances performance across these backbones, leading to significant improvements in AUC scores in the cross-manipulation setting.
+Notably, the highest performance gains are observed in ViT-L (+0.167 AVG AUC) and Swin-L (+0.112 AVG AUC), suggesting that OSDFD is particularly effective when integrated with larger backbones.
+While the average cross-manipulation performance improves with increasing model capacity, larger models tend to require significantly more computing resources and inference time, thereby impeding their real-world deployment.
+These findings indicate that OSDFD is a flexible and effective module for improving the generalizability of transformer-based face forgery detection models.

-In contrast, OSDFD consistently enhances the generalizability of ViT backbones across different model complexities, underscoring its practicality and adaptability.
-Specifically, our method achieves average AUC enhancements of 11.7\%, 15.7\%, and 16.7\%, respectively.
-These results demonstrate the capability of OSDFD to seamlessly integrate into existing ViT models in a plug-and-play manner.